Protoss78/multi_thumb_slider/PUBLISHING.md

 # Publishing Guide

-This document provides step-by-step instructions for publishing the `multi_thumb_slider` package to pub.dev.
+This document provides step-by-step instructions for publishing the `multi_thumb_range_slider` package to pub.dev.

 ## Prerequisites